gvwilson/thirdbit/src/fiction/iffy/index.md

 Gunfire chattered behind them—Iffy couldn't tell how far away—and then the sound-shock of another explosion rolled past them.

-"Get down!" she ordered
+"Get down!" she ordered.
-The three-legged bot had risen to its feet again, its body swaying slightly as its algorithms steadied its misbalanced weight atop the dolly.
+The three-legged bot had risen to its feet again, its body swaying slightly as its algorithms steadied its misbalanced weight.
 "I said—whoa!"
 The dolly slewed wildly,
 skidded,
 and straightened out.

-The tunnel was climbing now in a long steady incline.
+The tunnel climbed in a long steady incline.
 The first painted stripe on the wall flew past so quickly that she wasn't sure she had seen it.
 A second followed,
-then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the blood red she associated with night watches.
+then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the blood red of a night watch.

 The bots slowed and stopped
 as the dolly rolled into a dimly-lit space several times larger than the bunker they had left.
-A blast door slid closed behind her, metal scraping on stone for the first time in a century.
+A blast door slid closed behind her, metal scraping on stone.
 She had arrived.

 "Lights?" she said after a moment.